 Ever a good source of a tantalising and provocative phrase or statement, Winnicott provides two particularly challenging ideas for our current U.K. situation: “[f]or the development of a democracy… it seems that it is necessary that there should be some natural geographical boundary for that society.
 Obviously, until recently and even now, the fact that Great Britain is sea-bound (except for its relation to Eire) has been very much responsible for the maturity of our society structure” and “[t]he referendum has nothing to do with democracy”.

-His ideas are also attracting international attention from both clinicians and non-clinicians in relation to their relevance to considering political processes: recent publications include books from the USA and South Africa.
+His ideas are also attracting international attention from clinicians and non-clinicians as their importance in understanding political processes becomes increasingly apparent: recent publications include books from the USA and South Africa.

 Our speaker, Dr. Amal Treacher Kabesh, is Associate Professor, Faculty of Social Sciences, University of Nottingham.
 Her research and teaching integrate social and cultural theory and psychoanalysis within a psychosocial studies framework.
 Identity and its complex formation, with a particular emphasis on gender and ethnicity, are key themes.
 Citizenship and the inter-relationship between U.K.- Egypt are further interests.
 Her publications include Egyptian Revolutions: Repetition, Identification, Conflict (2017, Rowman and Littlefield) and Postcolonial Masculinities: Emotions, Histories, Ethics (2013, Routledge).